rahulgopinath/rahulgopinath.github.io/_posts/2015-08-01-whither-coverage.markdown

 in effectiveness?
 That again is problematic because it assumes that mutants are similar in ease of detection.
 However, there is sufficient evidence that some mutants are hard to kill ([Papadakis 2015](/references#papadakis2015trivial)) while others are extremely easy.
-So, mutation score does not even facilitate a comparison between test suites.
+So given a test suite that is optimized for killing stubborn mutants, and another which kills a few sets of redundant and trivial mutants, the measure will favor the test suite that kills trivial and redundant mutants, while the effectiveness of the test suite targeting stubborn mutants may be larger.
+Hence, mutation score does not even facilitate an unbiased comparison between test suites.

 ![Hierarchical](/resources/posts/spherical-cow.png)